ryanmuska/Swift/samples.md

 # Samples.md
-This is a quick reference for **Swift** things.
-The examples are current as of Swift 4.
+This is meant to be a quick look-up reference document for Apple's **Swift** programming language as I set out to begin gaining experience with iOS development.
+This document is not meant to be exhaustive and will not dive too deeply into concepts common to other languages such as C/C++, C#/Java, as these are the languages I work with on an almost daily basis.
+The examples and content are current as of Swift 4.
 All of the sample content is based on the **[Swift Tour](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/GuidedTour.html#//apple_ref/doc/uid/TP40014097-CH2)**, the **[Swift Language Guide](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID309)**, and the **[Swift Language Reference](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AboutTheLanguageReference.html#//apple_ref/doc/uid/TP40014097-CH29-ID345)** located at [https://developer.apple.com/](https://developer.apple.com/).

+As noted above, I've only just begun to work with the Swift language, so feel free to contribute if you:
+* find any errors
+* feel like there are important details missing from any topics
+* have an example you'd like to share
+* want to point out any common pit-falls for people in the beginning stages of learning iOS development
+* or for any other reason

 ---